 Employer contributions also work slightly differently.
-You will receive the employer's contribution (typically 50% of the monthly policy, with a few exceptions) directly on your payslip as part of your monthly salary paid into your bank.
+You will receive the employer’s contribution (typically 50% of the monthly policy) directly on your payslip as part of your monthly salary paid into your bank.
 You are then responsible for paying your entire premium to the insurance company, usually via a direct debit from your bank account.

 With private insurance, your employer is only obliged to contribute towards statutory cover.
-Therefore if you decide to take out popular optional extras on your private insurance policy, such as extended sickness payments in case of long-term illnesses, treatment by the head surgeon or upgrading to a private room during hospital stays, these will not be included in your employer's contribution.
+Popular optional extras on your private insurance policy, such as extended sickness payments in case of long-term illnesses, treatment by the head surgeon or upgrading to a private room during hospital stays, are for you to pay in full.

-If you're privately insured, on your payslip the employer's contribution will be described as “Arbeitgeberzuschuss private Krankenversicherung” or something similar, and will usually appear after all of your gross pay and tax and compulsory social security deductions.
+If you’re privately insured, on your payslip the employer’s contribution will be described as “Arbeitgeberzuschuss private Krankenversicherung” or something similar.

-Can I Switch From Private Back To Public?
+Can I Switch From Private To Public Health Insurance in Germany?